How To Be Cool

 Of course, self-discovery is a lifelong journey.
 Never stop trying new things, and don't shy away from something just because it isn't trendy.

-There have been handfuls of people throughout history that have died for something that is important to them.
+There have been handfuls of people throughout history that have died for something vital to them.
 So you can put up with a little ridicule from your boxed-in peers.
 They're the ones who are missing out.

-Blazing your own path (in other words, being cool) involves a delicate balance.
+Blazing your path (in other words, being cool) involves a delicate balance.

 You have to keep yourself open, but not so open that you end up hurting yourself.
-A motorist never expects to get into an accident, but that doesn't mean he won't wear his seatbelt.
+A motorist never expects to get into an accident, but that doesn't mean she won't wear a seatbelt.

-Resisting the pressure to do unwholesome things starts with empowering yourself.
+Resisting the pressure to do harmful things starts with empowering yourself.

 Follow these tips:

 - Set small, realistic goals and achieve them.
-Checking little things off your list will give you the push you need to tackle bigger things.
+Checking little things off your list will give you the push you need to tackle more important things.

 - Strengthen your relationships with people who care about you.

-- Define your values and why they are important to you.
+- Define your values and why they are essential to you.

-Your ability to say no needs to extend beyond things that are obviously bad for you.
+Your ability to say no needs to extend beyond things that are bad for you.

 Sometimes, you must say no to yourself.

-Reaching your goals and walking your own road involves setting goals, and goals involve sacrifice.
-For example, maybe you want to take a huge trip and explore the world.
+Reaching your goals and walking your road involves setting goals, and goals require sacrifice.
+For example, maybe you want to take a massive trip and explore the world.
 Turn down the spa day with your besties and save your money so you can explore the far-flung corners of the globe.

 Look Like You